philippemezzadri/frisquet-esphome/README.md

 ## Integration with Home Assistant

+The Heating Curve Climate component automatically appears in Home Assistant as a [Climate](<https://www.home-assistant.io/integrations/climate/>) integration.

-When using the native [API](<https://esphome.io/components/api.html>) with Home Assistant, it is also possible to get data from Home Assistant to ESPHome with user-defined services.
+Also, when using the [native API](<https://esphome.io/components/api.html>) with Home Assistant, it is also possible to get data from Home Assistant to ESPHome with [user-defined services](<https://esphome.io/components/api.html#api-services>).
 When you declare services in your ESPHome YAML file, they will automatically show up in Home Assistant and you can call them directly.

-This way it is possible to call the [Actions](<https://esphome.io/guides/automations.html?highlight=automation#actions>) provided by the Boiler Output and Heat Curve Climate components:
+This way it is possible to call the [Actions](<https://esphome.io/guides/automations.html?highlight=automation#actions>) provided by the Boiler Output and Heating Curve Climate components:

 ```yaml
 # Example configuration entry